davidstone/concurrent/readme.md

 # Tutorial / Quick start

 This is a sample program that has two producer threads that are generating the numbers from 0 to 9 and one reader thread that prints the numbers as it sees them.
-This demonstrates typical usage of a `boost::concurrent::unbounded_queue`.
+This demonstrates typical usage of a `concurrent::unbounded_queue`.

-	#include <boost/concurrent/queue.hpp>
+	#include <concurrent/queue.hpp>
-	#include <boost/thread/scoped_thread.hpp>
+	#include <thread/scoped_thread.hpp>

 	using thread_t = boost::scoped_thread<boost::interrupt_and_join_if_joinable>;

 	struct producer_t {
-		explicit producer_t(boost::concurrent::unbounded_queue<int> & queue):
+		explicit producer_t(concurrent::unbounded_queue<int> & queue):
 			thread([&]{
 				for (int n = 0; n != 10; ++n) {
 					queue.push(n);